Making Your HubSpot Website WCAG 2.1 Compliant

 Note 4: An animation that occurs as part of a preload phase or similar situation can be considered essential if interaction cannot occur during that phase for all users and if not indicating progress could confuse users or cause them to think that content was frozen or broken.

-- This criteria is partially resolved with accessiBe or HubSpot but requires some manual intervention.
+- This criteria is partially resolved and/or detected with AudioEye Managed but may require some manual intervention and/or collaboration with AudioEye.

 For more information, please visit the official W3C article: Understanding